Roshanlj/Roshanlj/README.md

 B.Tech Student from KJ Somaiya College of Engineering

-* 🌍  I'm based in India
+* 🌍  I'm based in Mumbai
 * ✉️  You can contact me at [roshanjadhav669@gmail.com](mailto:roshanjadhav669@gmail.com)

 ### Skills